 Outside bespoken, Kim is often recognized for her advocacy and entrepreneurial leadership.
 She is invited to be a speaker, mentor, and coach at organizations and institutions, including the Chamber Music America National Conference, the Asian-American Arts Alliance, the Manhattan School of Music, the New York Foundation for the Arts, and New Music Gathering.
 Her 2017 TEDx talk, “Performing Through Fear,” discusses conquering performance anxiety through learning to trust.

 Originally from Maryland, Eunbi Kim is based in New York City.
-She holds a Master of Music degree from the Manhattan School of Music, where she also held a coveted fellowship in the institution’s Center for Music Entrepreneurship.
-She is grateful to her former and current teachers, Elena Arseniev and Anthony de Mare respectively.
+She holds a Master of Music degree from the Manhattan School of Music (MSM), where she also held a coveted fellowship in the institution’s Center for Music Entrepreneurship.
+She currently serves on the Board of Trustees for New York Foundation for the Arts, is a graduate of the 2020 American Express Women in Music Leadership Academy, and is a member of MSM's Alumni Council.
+She is grateful to her former and current teachers: Elena Arseniev, Rosemary Caviglia, and Anthony de Mare.